 Rh incompatibility can result in destruction of the fetus’s red blood cells, sometimes causing anemia that can be severe.

-The fetus is checked periodically for evidence of anemia.
+The fetus of a women with Rh-negative blood and a man with Rh-positive blood is checked periodically for evidence of anemia.

 If anemia is suspected, the fetus is given blood transfusions.

 To prevent problems in the fetus, doctors give injections of Rh antibodies to women with Rh-negative blood at about 28 weeks of pregnancy, after any episode of significant bleeding, after delivery, and after certain procedures.

 Pregnancy complications, such as Rh incompatibility, are problems that occur only during pregnancy.
 They may affect the woman, the fetus, or both and may occur at different times during the pregnancy.
 However, most pregnancy complications can be effectively treated.